Stratotype

 In geology, a stratotype or type section is the physical location or outcrop of a particular reference exposure of a stratigraphic sequence or stratigraphic boundary.
 If the stratigraphic unit is layered, it is called a stratotype, whereas the standard of reference for unlayered rocks is the type locality.

-Also it can be defined as "The particular sequence of strata chosen as standard of reference of a layered stratigraphic unit."
+It can also be defined as "The particular sequence of strata chosen as standard of reference of a layered stratigraphic unit."

 When a stratigraphic unit is nowhere fully exposed, the original type section may be supplemented with reference sections covering the full thickness of the unit.
 A reference section may also be defined when the original type section is poorly exposed, or for historical units which were designated without specifying a type section according to more modern standards.